 Takeyourbigtrip.com is a site dedicated to you…you dreamer, you traveler, you.
 You have travel dreams and it’s time to live them!
-Take Your Big Trip is a resource of tips, itineraries, advice, and photos to inspire you to get out and travel, be it around the world or around your city.
+Take Your Big Trip is a resource of tips, itineraries, advice, and photos to inspire you to get out and travel on a big trip, be it around the world or around your city.

-What I share with you is what I would tell my friends and family.
-My hope is that these posts inspire you to take your own Big Trip or take a second and third…
+My hope is that this web site inspires you to take your own Big Trip or take a second and third…

 I am a chronic world traveler.
 I left one life in 2008 – a life of expectations and corporate ladder climbing – to live my life’s dream: travel around the world.
 The first big trip was to India and Nepal, the second to the Middle East, and the third back to India, around Southeast Asia.
 In between trips, I always knew that I had to travel again.
 My professional experience paid off and I consulted with Fortune 500 clients in between trips, saved money, lived frugally and headed back out.

-After the third one I settled down in San Francisco.
+After the third one I settled down in San Francisco – it’s my home now, one that took a Big Trip to find.
 I chose this city because of it has an incredible soul – it’s internationally diversity, full of quirky neighborhoods, and economic opportunity.
-Now, I travel around the city, writing about its treasures and all the day trips.
+Now, I travel around the city, writing about its treasures and all the day trips, and connect with the very vibrant world traveler community.

 Paying for Long-Term Travel